-1. Electric motors CAN be rewound without an efficiency or reliability loss and;
+1. Electric motors CAN be rewound without an efficiency or reliability loss.

 2. The long-held belief that efficiency and reliability loss—CAN BE TRUE, if poor lamination winding removal methods are used.

 The 2003 study, on page 1-15, (section titled) “Stray Loss analysis” indicates an average .4% (or nearly a half of 1%) loss in efficiency.
-The loss was due to splayed (or bent) lamination teeth in Group A (see page 1-18 Table 9), efficiency losses in this Group were caused by magnetic pulsating or a zig-zag effect between separated lamination teeth.
+The loss was due to splayed (or bent) lamination teeth in Group A (see page 1-18 Table 9), efficiency losses in this Group were caused by magnetic pulsating or a zig-zag effect between separated lamination teeth increasing stray losses.

 The following are a few thoughts:

-4. Efficiency and reliability are often interconnected, particularly in “T” frame motors and;
+4. Efficiency and reliability are often interconnected, particularly in “T” frame motors.

 The motors in the rest of the 2003 study, were carefully stripped without splaying lamination teeth, thereby retaining original as manufactured efficiency—Even after MULTIPLE rewinds!

-From EASA’s 2003 study and what I see during my many EASA Accreditation and Green Motor Initiative audit visits—Our industry must pay more attention to not bending or splaying teeth during lamination winding removal.
+From EASA’s 2003 study and what I see during my many EASA Accreditation and Green Motor Initiative audit visits—Our industry needs to pay more attention to not bending or splaying teeth during lamination wire removal.